nylas/nylas-mail/docs/React.md

 ### Unsafe Components

-Nylas Mail considers all injected components "unsafe".
+N1 considers all injected components "unsafe".
 When you render them using {InjectedComponent} or {InjectedComponentSet}, they will be wrapped in a component that prevents exceptions in their React render and lifecycle methods from impacting your component.
 Instead of your component triggering a React Invariant exception in the application, an exception notice will be rendered in place of the unsafe component.

 <img src="./images/unsafe-component-exception.png">

-In the future, Nylas Mail may automatically disable packages when their React components throw exceptions.
+In the future, N1 may automatically disable packages when their React components throw exceptions.